 - Does it matter if it is taken with food, or on an empty stomach?

 - What should I do if I forget to take a dose?

 - What are the side effects of the drug?

 - What should be done to deal with the side effects?

-- How severe do side effects have to be before a doctor is called?
+- How severe do side effects have to be before a provider is called?

 - Does this medication interact with any other medications I am taking?

-During every visit to your doctor, you should talk about whether you are having trouble staying on your treatment plan.
+During every visit, you should talk about whether you are having trouble staying on your treatment plan.
 Studies show that patients who take their medicine in the right way get the best results: their viral loads stay down, their CD4 counts stay up, and they feel healthier.